 Every generation gets unfairly maligned.
 Take it from a Generation Xer (who’s not a slacker) who has six baby boomer siblings (who were never hippies).

-Millennials — people born between 1981 and 1996, according to the Pew Research Center — have gotten a lot of criticism for breaking away from previous generations, whether it represents a major economic shift such as not buying homes, or a daily consumer choice like shunning breakfast cereal.
-(Pass the avocado toast, please.)
+Millennials — people born between 1981 and 1996, according to the Pew Research Center — are criticized for their ways, whether causing a major economic shift by buying fewer homes or for their daily consumer choices, like shunning breakfast cereal.

-Looking at the trends millennials are not buying into can tell us a bit about which companies and industries may be slipping away.
-Here are 25 things millennials might be killing off.
+Looking at the trends millennials are not buying into can tell us a bit about the companies and industries that may be slipping away.
+Here are 25 once-familiar things millennials might be killing off.

 If you’re a millennial, buying any home in many U.S. markets may seem forever out of reach.
 Some experts have speculated that millennials are skipping the starter home category altogether and are buying — or plan to buy — larger homes, perhaps due to having socked some money away while spending those extra years renting/living in Mom’s basement.

-If you are a millennial — or anyone else — who is ready to buy, check out “9 Ways to Pull Together the Down Payment for a Home.”
+If you are a millennial — or anyone else — who is ready to buy, stay safe by learning “How to Compute How Much House You Can Afford.”